kubernetes/community/keps/sig-contributor-experience/0007-20180403-community-forum.md

 ## Summary

 Kubernetes is large enough that we should take a more active role in growing our community.
 We need a place to call our own that can encompass users, contributors, meetups, and other groups in the community.
-Is need for something between email and real time chat that can fulfill this?
+Is there a need for something between email and real time chat that can fulfill this?
 The primary purpose of this KEP is to determine whether we can provide a better community forum experience and perhaps improve our mailing list workflow.

 The site would be forum.k8s.io, and would be linked to from the homepage and major properties.
 [See KEP005](https://github.com/kubernetes/community/blob/master/keps/sig-contributor-experience/0005-contributor-site.md) for related information on a contributor website.